TiffanyJTFu/TiffanyFu/_teaching/2015-spring-teaching-2.md

 This is a description of a teaching experience.
 You can use markdown like any other post.

 Shad York 2025
-  * Participated one research project ---"ICELERT"
+  * Participated one research project "ICELERT"
   * Certificate of Completion
 ======
 University of Toronto 2024